 - 1 medium onion, chopped (about 1 1/2 cups), or onion powder*

 - a clove of garlic or garlic powder, to taste

 - 1/2 cup beef broth

-- Salt, pepper, other seasonings of choice
+- Salt, other safe seasonings of choice

 1 Boil the potatoes: Place the peeled and quartered potatoes in medium sized pot.
 Cover with at least an inch of cold water.
 Add a teaspoon of salt.
 Bring to a boil, reduce to a simmer, and cook until tender (about 20 minutes.